Library Policies

 Materials for all bulletin boards and materials distribution areas inside the library are posted and removed by library staff.
 These bulletin boards and materials distribution areas are reserved for non-commercial notices that are civic in nature.
 A public bulletin board is available for posting in the Auditorium entrance.
 This bulletin board allows postings by the public and is not monitored by the library staff.

-Approved on 2018 December by the Board of the Brewster Ladies’ Library Association
+Approved by the Board of the Brewster Ladies’ Library Association in December 2018.

 3. Patron Behavior Policy